-For 2021, we consider a benefit calculated at the rate of $0.27 per kilometre to be reasonable ($0.28 per kilometre for 2020), provided all four of the following conditions are met:
+For 2022, we consider a benefit calculated at the rate of $0.29 per kilometre to be reasonable, provided all four of the following conditions are met:

 - The motor vehicle is not an automobile.

-- You notify your employee in writing that the only personal use the employee may make of the vehicle is to travel between home and the workplace and that he or she is required to keep a logbook in which all the vehicle's trips are recorded as proof that no other personal use is made of the vehicle.
+- You notify your employee in writing that the only personal use the employee may make of the vehicle is to travel between home and the workplace and that they are required to keep a logbook in which all the vehicle's trips are recorded as proof that no other personal use is made of the vehicle.